 provide every day.
 Grooming is another thing to consider.
 It can be costly and difficult, although you can buy grooming books

-Learning to groom can be a great way to
+Learning to groom your dog yourself can be a great way to

-So, if you live in a small apartment and you’re worried about allergies, the above six dog breeds are worth considering.
+So, if you live in a small apartment and you’re worried about allergies, the above six hypoallergenic apartment dogs are worth considering.
 Just remember to weigh in all the options; you shouldn’t take buying a dog lightly!